-Czech archaeological samples yet to find exact location of victims' mass grave at Romani genocide site
+Czech archaeological samples yet to find exact location of mass grave at site of the Holocaust of the Roma

 At the beginning of November an archaeological survey was performed on the location that until now has been believed to contain the mass graves of the victims of the former "Gypsy Camp" at Lety u Písku.
 A geophysical survey was also undertaken in the vicinity of the former camp.

 An international research team under the direction of Pavel Vařeka from the University of West Bohemia in Plzeň has performed the very first non-invasive archaeological probe ever near the memorial at the place that allegedly served as a mass grave site for the victims of the camp during the Second World War.
 That survey has demonstrated that at the locations probed near the current memorial, no mass graves have been found yet, and that the uneven surface of the terrain, which to date has been considered to be the site of the graves, has a different explanation.

 Luděk Strašák, administrator of remembrance sites for the Museum of Romani Culture, told news server Romea.cz that the implementation of these low-impact probes for the purpose of ascertaining whether mass graves actually are located near the current memorial site was planned at the request of the Committee for the Redress of the Roma Holocaust and were able to be realized thanks to a European Humanities in the European Research Area (HERA) project.
 "The assumption was that we would find human remains and mass graves, and in such a case a forensic anthropologist from Poland who is creating a genetic database of totalitarian regime victims was prepared to receive a DNA sample for his collection," Strašák said.